712 TECHNOLOGY AND DATA SECURITY

 TECHNOLOGY AND DATA SECURITY

 The selection of third-party vendors shall be in accordance with appropriate law and policy.
 Third-party vendors with access to PII shall meet all qualifications to be designated as a School Official under the Family Educational Rights and Privacy Act (FERPA).
-The board shall ensure that any approved contract with a third-arty vendor will require that the vendor comply with all applicable state and federal laws, rules, or regulations, regarding the privacy of PII.
+The Superintendent or designee shall recommend to the Board that any approved contract with a third-arty vendor will require that the vendor comply with all applicable state and federal laws, rules, or regulations, regarding the privacy of PII.

-It is the responsibility of the superintendent to develop procedures for the district to enhance the security of data and the learning environment.
+It is the responsibility of the Superintendent or designee to develop procedures for the district to enhance the security of data and the learning environment.
 The procedures shall address, but not be limited to, the following topics:

 Access Control: Access control governs who may access what information within the district and the way users may access the information.
-Increased access to secure networks and data will inevitably increase the risk of security compromise to those networks and data.
-It is the responsibility of the superintendent to develop procedures for determining which individuals will have access to district networks, devices, and data; and to what extent such access will be granted.
+It is the responsibility of the Superintendent or designee to determine which individuals will have access to district networks, devices, and data; and to what extent such access will be granted.
 System and network access will be granted based upon a need-to-have requirement, with the least amount of access to data and programs by the user as possible.

 Security Management: Security management addresses protections and security measures used to protect digital data.
 These include measures related to audits and remediation, as well as security plans for responding to, reporting, and remediating security incidents.
-It is the responsibility of the superintendent to develop procedures to govern the secure creation, storage, and transmission of any sensitive data and personally identifiable information (PII).
-The superintendent or designee shall implement network perimeter controls to regulate data moving between trusted internal resources to external entities.
+It is the responsibility of the superintendent or designee to develop procedures to govern the secure creation, storage, and transmission of any sensitive data and personally identifiable information (PII).
+The Superintendent or designee shall implement appropriate controls to regulate data moving between trusted internal resources to external entities.

 Technology and Data Use Training: Technology and data use training addresses acceptable use best practices to safeguard data for students, employees, and staff.
-It is the responsibility of the superintendent to develop procedures for creating and administering a training program on proper data and technology use.
-The training shall address the proper use and security of all district owned or controlled technology, devices, media, and data.
-Training should be administered to all district data users.
+It is the responsibility of the Superintendent or designee to help ensure appropriate training on proper data and technology use.

 Legal Reference: 20 U.S.C.
 1232g; 34 C.F.R.
 Part 99